Average Weather in Aksarka Russia

 In Aksarka, the summers are short, cool, and mostly cloudy and the winters are long, frigid, snowy, windy, and overcast.
 Over the course of the year, the temperature typically varies from -18°F to 66°F and is rarely below -40°F or above 79°F.

-Based on the tourism score, the best time of year to visit Aksarka for warm-weather activities is from late June to early August.
+Based on the tourism score, the best time of year to visit Aksarka for warm-weather activities is from early July to early August.